polina13/WordPuzzle/README.md

 # Puzzle

-#### Creates a word puzzle from a sentence by removing vowels, February 12, 2016.
+#### Creates a word puzzle from a sentence by removing vowels, February 13, 2016.

 #### By Polina Nenchev

 ## Description

-This was created as an Epicodus exercise in Behavior Driven Development in Java 2nd Level Class.
+This was created for Epicodus Code Review in Behavior Driven Development in Java 2nd Level Class.
 The web app is build using with Spark and Velocity, and solo programming.

 ## Setup/Installation Requirements

 * Clone this repository.
-* Make sure you have Gradle and Java installed.
+* Make sure Gradle and Java have been installed appropriately.
 * In the top level of the cloned directory, run the following command in your terminal:

 `gradle run`